DragonNiteMC/DragonNiteMC-Lobby/README.md

 # PlayerSettings

-used for replace PlayerOptions from HyperNiteMC
+use for replace PlayerOptions from HyperNiteMC

 Functions:
 - MySQL/Yaml Saving
 - Heal